dvollrath/StudyGuide/population/malthus.md

 g_A \approx \theta \frac{L}{A}
 $$

 where we made a bunch of assumptions.
-First, $\lamba = 1$ and $\phi=0$.
+First, $\lambda = 1$ and $\phi=0$.
 Second, I substituted $L$ for $R$, meaning that we're taking the whole population as the base for research work.
 At worst, we can assume that $\theta$ incorporates information on the fraction of people able to do research.

 Use this with our expression above for the growth rate of population in a Malthusian world.